Experienced Mesa Divorce Lawyer

 In Arizona, you can only file for divorce if you or your spouse has been a resident of the state or stationed there as a member of the armed forces for at least 90 days prior to the date of filing.

-When it comes to issues such as child support and custody, Arizona follows a very specific set of rules on when and where a court can decide child support and parenting time issues.
+When it comes to issues such as child support and child custody, Arizona follows a very specific set of rules on when and where a court can decide child support and parenting time issues.
 Any children involved must have lived in Arizona for at least six months before filing.
 Additionally, the state must be the primary residence of your children.

 What Are Grounds for Divorce in Arizona?

-Arizona is a “no-fault” divorce state, which means neither you nor your spouse is legally required to provide a reason for the separation; as long as one party claims that the marriage is “irretrievably broken,” the proceedings can commence.
+Arizona is a “no-fault” divorce state, which means neither you nor your spouse is legally required to provide a reason for the legal separation; as long as one party claims that the marriage is “irretrievably broken,” the divorce proceedings can commence.